ethyca/fides/docs/fides/docs/guides/complex_fields.md

 ```

 ## Declare an array field

-There is not an official `array` type per se, since arrays can store scalar values or objects.
-Instead, an array is represented
-by a `[]` flag on a field.
+There is no official `array` type.
+Instead, an array is represented by a `[]` flag on a field.

 ### Declare an array of scalar values

-In this example, our `mydatabase:customer` collection has a `travel_identifiers` field that is an array of strings,
+In this example, the `mydatabase:customer` collection has a `travel_identifiers` field that is an string array,
 described by `data_type: string[]`.
 An array of integers would be described by `data_type: integer[]`.

 ```yaml
 dataset:
   - fides_key: mydatabase